If you pop by our website regularly, you’ll know I’m reasonably obsessed with unique places to stay in Ireland; both hotels and AirBnBs.

 All.
 Kinds.
 Of.
 Want.

 Folan’s Cottage in Connemara is a beautiful designed holiday home that was rebuilt in 2010 from two ruined stone cottages.
-Old school on the outside, and insanely stylish on the inside.
+It’s old school on the outside, and insanely stylish on the inside.

 This gorgeous rental in Kerry has literally everything going for it.